amygorgon/didtyronzil/docs/sidetree/sidetree.md

 ## Sidetree operation request

-A Sidetree operation request is a wweration in a batch of operations. to-do
+JWS formatted request sent to a client to include a DID operation in a batch of operations.

 ## Sidetree DID operation